How to sell used tech accessories in Colombia: chargers, headphones, and spare parts

 ❓ How do I avoid scams when selling tech accessories?

 Make the delivery in a busy public place and verify the money in your bank account before handing over the item.
-Avoid checks, suspicious payment links, or sending the item without confirming the actual balance in your banking app.
+Avoid checks, suspicious payment links, or sending the item without confirming the actual balance in your banking application.

 Comments